 Please feel free to contact committee members with any generic issues or concerns you may have about diversity, inclusion and equity climate in the department.
 We encourage you to report specific and personal issues to the persons and offices listed above in the section Reporting issues

 - OneDrive directory: to get access ask Roche.

 - IE actions in the department (please send corrections and additions)

-- Facilitate (and track) IDE trainings: e.g. SVSH prevention training for grad students (assigned by the Arts & Sciences dean).
+- Facilitate or track IDE trainings: e.g. SVSH prevention training for grad students (assigned by the CAS dean), RPR student-led workshop...